|Home | MyESC | Site Index|

 This course is relevant to students interested in studying labor studies, labor relations and human resource management.
 Students pursuing degrees in business, history, policy studies, political science and philosophy will also find this course pertinent.

 Prerequisites: Students should have an understanding of American history and introductory sociology.
 A course in U.S. labor history or equivalent knowledge is strongly recommended.

-Important Note: This course was renamed effective the May 2008 term and was formerly offered as Theories of the Labor Movement.
+Important Note: This course was renamed effective the Spring 1 2017 term and was formerly offered as The Labor Movement: Ideas, Ideologies and Strategies.
 Students who have successfully completed 263154 should not enroll in this course.

 Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Science

 Term(s) Offered (Subject to Change) : Spring 1.

 For Books and Materials List Go to the Online Bookstore

 |Copyright © 1999 - 2016 Empire State College.||Contact the IT Service Desk|